HOA Homeowners' Rights Task Force

 New Homeowners Generally Uninformed

-by glewis, 4 months ago
+by glewis, over 2 years ago

 Having served our community via the HOA for over 10 years, my experience is that generally speaking, the issue is not with the HOA.
 Rather, it is with homeowners who tour the community with their real estate agent, love how nice and clean the community is, see the sign at the entrance to the community that it is a "Covenant Protected Community," but never make the connection that the reason the neighborhood is so nice and clean is because the covenants are actually enforced.
 They find a house they want to live in, the relator (who just wants to make...
 Continue reading